signalfx/lambda-go/README.md

 ### Sending custom metric in the Lambda function
-Use the `SendDatapoint()` method of HandlerFuncWrapper to send custom metrics/datapoints to SignalFx from within the Lambda handler function.
-The HandlerFuncWrapper variable needs to be declared globally in order to be accessible within the Lambda handler function.
+Use the `SendDatapoint()` method of HandlerWrapper to send custom metrics/datapoints to SignalFx from within the Lambda handler function.
+A `sfxlambda.HandlerWrapper` variable needs to be declared globally in order to be accessible within your Lambda handler function.
 See example below.

 ```
 import (